Skip to main content

 It matters when partner discovery is your bottleneck and you need an intermediary to help you work with publishers.
 It matters much less when your main gap is operating fit in tracking and commission logic, because a big directory alone does not fix that.
 Ask for proof on the actual publisher types you want, not just a large headline network.

-Treat VAT and compliance readiness as unverified in this section; these excerpts do not establish specific requirements or controls.
-In evaluation, ask vendors to show how international payouts are tracked, approved, and documented in the product before you rely on broad “supported” claims.
+Ask vendors to show how international payouts are tracked, approved, and documented in the product before you rely on broad "supported" claims.
+Confirm specific VAT and compliance requirements with the relevant authority before finalizing your evaluation.

 Treat attribution accuracy, reconciliation effort, and exception handling as unknown until the vendor proves them on your use case.
 Ask for the exact path from click to completed purchase to commission record, plus sample reporting outputs used for reconciliation.
 If critical workflows are only described verbally, assume the operating cost is still hidden.